sporkeii/studentOS-dashboard/README.md

 * on really small screens some things might look a little off <br>
 * the font and color for the 3d interactive mode could be better

+# PLEASE DO NOT USE MY CODE WITHOUT PERMISSION, THANK YOU !!
 - made all by myself + my headphones